What Is Benign Prostatic Hyperplasia?

 The prostate is a walnut-sized gland positioned beneath the bladder in men and surrounding the urethra (the structure that transports urine out of the bladder).
 Over the natural aging process, the prostate often grows in size.
 This can increase pressure on the bladder or narrow the urethra and lead to urinary incontinence, frequent urination, and urinary difficulties.
 Enlargement of the prostate gland is called benign prostatic hyperplasia (BPH).
 While BPH is common among men, its symptoms can be well-managed and treated with professional care from Kasraeian Urology.

 It's important to understand that having an enlarged prostate is not a malignant condition and does not increase the risk of prostate cancer.
 However, BPH can still affect your life in a number of ways, potentially causing general discomfort and leading to other health concerns.
-While the precise causes of benign prostatic hyperplasia are not fully defined, risk factors tend to include age, obesity, genetics, and erectile dysfunction.

 We encourage you to schedule a visit at Kasraeian Urology if you have any symptoms of BPH, such as: